Celarius/nofuzz-tutorial-blog-api/readme.md

 # Nofuzz Blog Tutorial
-This is a tutorial will show how to make a Blog system REST API using the Nofuzz framework.
+This is a tutorial will show how to make a Blog system REST API using the [Nofuzz framework](https://github.com/Celarius/nofuzz-framework).

-The result of this tutorial is a number of endpoints, complete with middleware, authentication and reading & writing to the databases.
+The result of this tutorial is a number of endpoints, complete with authentication and reading & writing to the database.

-The Tutorial will cover the following areas:
+The Tutorial covers the creation of API endpoints for:
 - Registering accounts
-- User Sign-in/Sign-out
+- Authenticating User
 - List, Create, Edit, Delete of Blogs
 - List, Create, Edit, Delete of Blog-Articles (posts)
 - List, Create, Edit, Delete of Blog-Article-Comments

 The API will __NOT__ cover the following:
 - A user interface (web page) for the Blog
-- EMail send/receive features

 ## Install
 Download the repository to a new directory, and configure your web server to point to the `/public` folder.